caolan/async/README.md

 <a name="each" />
 ### each(arr, iterator, callback)

-Applies an iterator function to each item in an array, in parallel.
+Applies the function `iterator` to each item in `arr`, in parallel.
-The iterator is called with an item from the list and a callback for when it has finished.
-If the iterator passes an error to this callback, the main callback for the each function is immediately called with the error.
+The `iterator` is called with an item from the list, and a callback for when it has finished.
+If the `iterator` passes an error to its `callback`, the main `callback` (for the `each` function) is immediately called with the error.

-Note, that since this function applies the iterator to each item in parallel there is no guarantee that the iterator functions will complete in order.
+Note, that since this function applies `iterator` to each item in parallel, there is no guarantee that the iterator functions will complete in order.

 __Arguments__

 * `arr` - An array to iterate over.
-* `iterator(item, callback)` - A function to apply to each item in the array.
+* `iterator(item, callback)` - A function to apply to each item in `arr`.
-  The iterator is passed a callback(err) which must be called once it has completed.
-If no error has occured, the callback should be run without arguments or with an explicit `null` argument.
+  The iterator is passed a `callback(err)` which must be called once it has completed.
+If no error has occured, the `callback` should be run without arguments or with an explicit `null` argument.
-* `callback(err)` - A callback which is called after all the iterator functions have finished, or an error has occurred.
+* `callback(err)` - A callback which is called when all `iterator` functions have finished, or an error occurs.

 __Example__